 Tourists should check with local authorities for advice on local travel precautions.
 If you plan to travel to Abu Simbel by road (40kms north of the Sudanese border), you should only do so on an organised tour guarded by police escorts.

 There is a risk of piracy and armed robbery at sea in the southern Red Sea and Gulf of Aden.
 All forms of shipping are attractive targets for pirates, including commercial vessels, pleasure craft and luxury cruise liners.
+In August 2013, there was an attack against a container ship in the Suez Canal.
+Egyptian navy vessels were attacked in November 2014.
 We advise Australians to maintain a high level of vigilance and to exercise caution in these waters.
 See our piracy bulletin for further information.
 The International Maritime Bureau also issues piracy reports.

 Travel to the Gaza Strip: We strongly advise against travel to the Gaza Strip.
 See our travel advice for Israel, the Gaza Strip and the West Bank.